seinecle/blog/_posts/2022-08-09-java-for-frontend-indie-app.md

 JSF is not hard at all:

-1. It is well integrated with the classic IDEs for Java ([NetBeans](https://netbeans.apache.org/), [IntelliJ](https://www.jetbrains.com/idea/) and [Eclipse](https://www.eclipse.org/ide/)).
+**1. It is well integrated with the classic IDEs for Java** ([NetBeans](https://netbeans.apache.org/), [IntelliJ](https://www.jetbrains.com/idea/) and [Eclipse](https://www.eclipse.org/ide/)).
 Each IDE provide:

   * template projects that fill in the boilerplate for the Maven config (which is dead simple, by the way).
   * debbuging tools (with hot reload, for NetBeans I least)
   * the usual super efficient auto-complete, refactoring, navigation and error highlighting tools of the Java ecosystem.
 The IDE can provide useful info on any class that you mention in an html page (like the `#{backendscript.myText}` mentioned above).
 Html pages are truly integrated with the rest of your codebase!**

-2. it handles advanced cases of actions on html pages, super easily:
+**2. It handles advanced cases of actions on html pages, super easily**
   * updating parts of the the page when a button is clicked?
 Just add [an `update` property](https://github.com/seinecle/nocodefunctions/blob/0fb9a250f4e33559b5e835d241e0974de7047068/src/main/webapp/index.xhtml#L215) to your button, followed by the id of the component to be refreshed
   * still on this question of updating / dynamic content: I just love the simplicity with JSF to have the frontend update the backend, the frontend updating itself, or the backend updating the frontend, which are basic requirements of a web app.
   * have a user upload a file, or multiple files, with conditions on the types of size of files, [in one line with clear parameters](https://github.com/seinecle/nocodefunctions/blob/0fb9a250f4e33559b5e835d241e0974de7047068/src/main/webapp/import_your_structured_data_two_columns.xhtml#L68).
   * powering your website with multiple languages?
 Add a [`<f:view>`](https://github.com/seinecle/nocodefunctions/blob/0fb9a250f4e33559b5e835d241e0974de7047068/src/main/webapp/who.xhtml#L8) tag in your html, and retrieve the user language [with a single line in the backend](https://github.com/seinecle/nocodefunctions/blob/0fb9a250f4e33559b5e835d241e0974de7047068/src/main/java/net/clementlevallois/nocodeapp/web/front/backingbeans/ActiveLocale.java#L40)
   * etc, etc.

-3. You can add and mix html tags, JS scripts, and css, and it is SEO friendly
+**3. You can add and mix html tags, JS scripts, and css, and it is SEO friendly**

 You have full control on the html produced by JSF and can always add vanilla html and js.
 This makes for a an easy way to collaborate with designers and front-end developers who don't know nor care about JSF.
 I have tried it myself: as I suck in CSS, I got some help by a designer who could work on the html pages I had developed with JSF, without any difficulty finding their way and making the modifications they needed.

+JSF generates html which you can then see and read in your browser.
+That helps a lot for debugging with the usual dev tools, and check that your SEO actions are well implemented.

 # Primefaces: huge list of free components and themes for JSF